Garodia International Centre for Learning: P. G. Garodia School

-P. G. Garodia English High School was established way back in 1969 by Late Smt.
-Parmeshwaridevi Gordhandas Garodia.
-The school started off with seven students in a makeshift room.
+P. G. Garodia English High School was founded in 1969 by Parmeshwaridevi Gordhandas Garodia.
+In 2013, over 2,500 students were enrolled in the school.
+The school consists of four houses.

-P. G. Garodia Conservatiore - The Music School

-Students are trained in western music.

-Garodia School of Professional Studies

-Garodia School of Professional Studies (GSPS) was established in 1992 as a specialized academic institution for the Smt P.G.
-Garodia Charitable Trust, to impart professional education/ training in various fields.
-The institute has received government recognition in the year 2004 and now also conducts the Three Year Part Time Government Diploma in Interior Designing and Decoration, affiliated to the Maharashtra State Board of Technical Education.

 Affiliation

 University of Cambridge International Examinations awarded GICLM International Centre status.
 The school is affiliated to the International Baccalaureate Organization.
 GICLM is also authorized to teach and examine a range of internationally accepted qualifications including IGCSE, AS & A Levels, IBDP.